qihongl/learn-hippo/docs/paper_task_encoding/progress.md

   and 0.5129 for matched random; target-memory removal reduced it to 0.4831.
 The endpoint preference first exceeded 0.90 at epoch 30.
 Large temporary excursions at epochs 90 and 340 recovered, and the last five checkpoints all exceeded 0.99.
+- 2026-08-31: generalized counterfactual evaluation to rectangular reward surfaces for unequal event delays and grouped time-resolved encoding probabilities by event length.
+The next declared fresh actor restores training-mode delays, feature removal, random penalties, and the full 0.25 RM / 0.25 DM / 0.50 NM mixture; held- out banks retain these manipulations separately in all three conditions.